 - How can we continually attract and retain talented employees needed to support future strategic initiatives within groundbreaking paradigm change?

-- What changes are required to the internal processing and activities to ensure a successful and rewarding customized value chain experience with customers?
+- What changes are required to the internal processing and activities to ensure a successful and rewarding customized value chain experience?

 - How will we successfully integrate and use disruptive emerging technologies within our business activities?